-April 30, 2018 J anuary 31, 2018 Developed technologies, at cost \$ 577.2 \$ 578.5 Customer relationships, trade names, patents, and user lists, at cost (1) 370.1 372.5 Other intangible assets, at cost (2) 947.3 951.0 Less: Accumulated amortization (900.4) (895.8) Other intangible assets, net \$ 46.9 \$ 55.2
+Octo October 31, 2018 January 31, 2018 Developed technologies, at cost \$ 578.9 \$ 578.5 Customer relationships, trade names, patents, and user lists, at cost (1) 379.5 372.5 Other intangible assets, at cost (2) 958.4 951.0 Less: Accumulated amortization (909.0) (895.8) Other intangible assets, net \$ 49.4 \$ 55.2

-- (1) Included in "Other assets" in the accompanying Condensed Consolidated Balance Sheets. - Includes the effects of foreign currency translation.
+(1) Included in "Other assets" in the accompanying Condensed Consolidated Balance Sheets.

+(2) Includes the effects of foreign currency translation.

-9. Goodwill
+10. Goodwill

 Goodwill consists of the excess of consideration transferred over the fair value of net assets acquired in business combinations.
-The following table summarizes the changes in the carrying amount of goodwill for the three months ended April 30, 2018:
+The following table summarizes the changes in the carrying amount of goodwill for the nine months ended October 31, 2018:

-Balance as of January 31, 2018 \$ 1,769.4

-Less: accumulated impairment losses as of January 31, 2018 (149.2)

-Net balance as of January 31, 2018 1,620.2

-Effect of foreign currency translation (15.3)

-Balance as of April 30, 2018 \$ 1,604.9
+Balance as of January 31, 2018 \$ 1,769.4 Less: accumulated impairment losses as of January 31, 2018 (149.2) Net balance as of January 31, 2018 1,620.2 Additions arising from acquisitions during the period 71.9 Effect of foreign currency translation (46.8) Balance as of October 31, 2018 \$ 1,645.3 used for any given fiscal year, qualitative factors to consider include cost factors; financial performance; legal, regulatory, contractual, political, business, or other factors; entity specific factors; industry and market considerations, macroeconomic conditions, and other relevant events and factors affecting the reporting unit.
+If, after assessing the totality of events or circumstances, it is more likely than not that the fair value of the reporting unit is greater than its carrying value, then performing the quantitative impairment test is unnecessary.